Juju already has knowledge of the AWS cloud, which means adding your AWS account to Juju is quick and easy.

 before clicking "Next: Permissions" to continue.

-On the next page you can create a group which, by default, will contain your
+On the next page create a group which, by default, will contain your new user.

-In order to access AWS, you will need to add credentials to Juju.
-This can be done in one of three ways.
+In order to access Amazon AWS, you will need to add credentials to Juju.
+This can be done in one of three ways (as shown below).

-Armed with the gathered information, you can add credentials with the command:
+Armed with the gathered information, credentials can be added interactively:

 juju add-credential aws

-The command will interactively prompt you for the information needed for the chosen cloud.
+The command will prompt you for information that the chosen cloud needs.
+An example session follows:

 A YAML-formatted file, say